mubaidr/mubaidr/README.md

 <p align="center">

-  **Web developer with more than 5 years of experience and a degree in Computer & Information Sciences, love for coffee and passion for open source products.**
+  **Web developer with comprehensive full stack web application developement experience and a degree in Computer & Information Sciences, love for coffee and passion for open source products.**

   <br />